AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 ## Overview

 Timeline elements are the parts of the Gantt chart that are shown on the [timeline](Timeline).
-[Project Gantt](Project_Chart) and [Resource Gantt](Resource_Chart) charts include different types of elements, and for each element type slightly different settings are available.
+The [Project Gantt](Project_Chart) and [Resource Gantt](Resource_Chart) charts include different types of elements, and for each element type slightly different settings are available.

 The sections below explain how to configure: